Cumbernauld Bond

+Reaction by Argyll and the Covenanters

-The Earl of Argyll learnt of the Bonds existence from Lord Almond and on 13 April 1641 it was discussed by the Scottish Committee of Estates.
-Although many members of the Committee were eager to press treason charges against the pledgers, after Montrose and others appeared before them and testified to the bonds existence and tried to justify it, no action, beyond having the bond burnt on a written statement extracted from the pledgers that no evil had been intended, was taken.
+The Earl of Argyll learnt of the Bond's existence from Lord Almond and on 13 April 1641 it was discussed by the Scottish Committee of Estates.
+Although many members of the Committee were eager to press treason charges against the pledgers, after Montrose and others appeared before them and testified to the bond's existence and tried to justify it, no action, beyond having the bond burnt on a written statement extracted from the pledgers that no evil had been intended, was taken.
 Lord Almond, who had been appointed lieutenant-general of the Scottish army before the Committee's meeting, retained his position as the Covenanters did not want to emphasize division in their ranks.

+Anti-Presbyterian signatories supporting the Covenanters in the Scottish Civil War

 Although the Bond is often seen as a sign of the growing division between Argyll and Montrose, some of the signatories did go on to back the Covenanter side in the Scottish Civil War.